NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 Settings\\Local Policies\\Audit Policy\\Audit Account
                 Management policy to Enabled, Audit Failure.

-        2.  []{#need_to .anchor}What Group Policy setting do you need to enable in order to enable auditing of logoff events?
+        2. What Group Policy setting do you need to enable in order to enable auditing of logoff events?

             a.  ***Computer Configuration\\Policies\\Windows
                 Settings\\Security Settings\\Advanced Audit